Orphan Pages: The Silent Indexing Killer

 Orphan pages are usually not intentional.

-Over time, these pages accumulate silently.
+Over time, these pages accumulate silently and distort crawl behaviour.

 How to Detect Orphan Pages (Beyond Tools)

 Most tools flag orphans by crawling.
+That already misses the point.

 Orphans and Indexation Latency